-There has been an interesting and important change of perception was made some months ago that could have gone unnoticed.
-It relates to the definition of who is Veteran and, as such, how Veterans are viewed by Government.
+There was an interesting and important change of perception made some months ago that could have gone unnoticed.
+It relates to the definition of who is a Veteran and, as such, how Veterans are viewed by Government.

 It relates to the official definition of a Veteran and how it should be enshrined in legislation.
 The paragraph is as follows: